 If you’re considering liposuction, you’re probably curious about recovery and downtime.
 The good news is that most patients say their recovery was much easier than they expected.
-Those patients followed Dr. Clark and her surgical team’s post-op instructions.
+Those patients followed our doctors and their surgical team’s post-op instructions.
 Here’s what you need to know.

 How will I feel after surgery?

-Dr. Clark typically performs liposuction using general anesthesia, so you will feel groggy for the first day or so as the effects wear off.
+Our plastic surgeons typically perform liposuction using general anesthesia, so you will feel groggy for the first day or so as the effects wear off.
 Discomfort varies by patient, depending on the areas treated and how much fat is removed, but intense soreness is more typical than pain.
 You’ll go home wearing a compression garment; keep it on except to shower—compression helps control swelling and support your new shape.

 After liposuction, how soon can I….

 - Go back to work?
 Typically within 1 week for a desk job.
 Some patients are ready to go back after just a few days.

 - Start working out again?
 Most patients are able to gradually resume exercise after 2 to 3 weeks.
 Just wear your compression garment and avoid activities that place excessive strain on the area.

 - Stop wearing that compression garment?
 The garment helps your results, so keep it on until your doctor gives you the green light.
 3 to 6 weeks is a reasonable estimate.
 If it’s too tight, tell us!
 We can swap it out for a more comfortable size.